qode4you/ValoGuard/README.md

 Remember, however, that each player is responsible for the actions on his account.
 If you choose to use ValoGuard, it is your responsibility if you get banned for using it.
 I do not take any responsibility for any damage caused.

 ## How do I stop ValoGuard?

 ValoGuard stops automatically after 80 minutes, if you want to stop it earlier you have to close the ValoGuard window via the X.

-## ValoGuard seems bugged or is not working.
-What should i do?
-Please run `ValoGuard_debug` to fix common problems with ValoGuard.
-If you got a new license, you can also run it to remove your current key.

 # Credits